 Reports to/Department: Under the supervision of the Assistant Education Curator, reports to Zoo Camp Director.

-The Brandywine Zoo Education Department is seeking fun, mature and engaging educators for our seasonal full-time Zoo Camp Educator Internships.
+Position Description: The Brandywine Zoo Education Department is seeking fun, mature and engaging educators for our seasonal full-time Zoo Camp Educator Internships.
 These internships are through the Delaware State Park Internship Program.
 A limited number of stipend internships are available for highly qualified candidates.
 However all internships will have the opportunity to apply for free housing.
 The Brandywine Zoo’s Internships offer hands-on experience for individuals who want to explore a profession in Zoo Education and Day Camp Management.
 We’re looking for people with great people skills (especially children!), self-starter, mature, energetic, positive, creative, fun, safe, conscientious, and a natural leader who gets along well with others.

 The Brandywine Zoo offers children the chance to spend a week at the zoo learning about animals, zoos, and wildlife conservation.
 Each week is filled with Zoo visits, live animal presentations, crafts, animal -related games, songs, stories, and learning projects.
 Interns will also work with adult and teen volunteers, live animals, and will help children learn about our natural world.